 Do you want to find out more about its specific features and habitat?

-Do you want to know how you can be sure to spot a hairy bush viper when you see one?
+Do you want to know how you can be sure to spot this viper when you see one?

 There are different types of bush vipers, and a hairy bush viper is also one, but with its uniqueness.
 If you are interested in knowing about its behaviour, the way it looks, and some easy signs that can help you spot this particular type of snake, then this article can help.

 Today we are taking a look at various details about the hairy bush viper, such as its scientific and common names, its population, where it is found, and also some of its characteristics that you may find interesting.
 Also, read the signs that can help you spot it easily, even when you watch it on screen.

 This viper is a type of viper species that is extremely venomous.

 What is its scientific name?